 Federal Refundable Loans: Certain loans to students are administered by UAB with funding primarily supported by the federal government.
 UAB's statements of net position include both the notes receivable and the related federal refundable loan liability representing federal capital contributions and related activity owed upon termination of the program.
 The Federal Perkins Loan Program expired June 30, 2018.
 The University will continue operating the program and remit any excess cash annually for the pro rata federal and institutional capital contributions.
-As of September 30, 2021, \$1.3 million is payable to the Department of Education for its portion of the excess cash available at June 30, 2020.
+As of September 30, 2022 and 2021, there was \$1.0 million and \$1.3 million, respectively, payable to the Department of Education for its portion of the excess cash available at June 30, 2022.